-Step 1: Field Instructors, Task Supervisors, Faculty Field Liaisons or any others involved in the student's field placement who have concerns regarding a student's field or classroom performance, professional conduct, an ethical violation/dilemma, emotional state, or academic performance should express their concern first with the student, faculty, Field Liaison and/or the student's advisor.
+Step 1: Field Instructors, Task Supervisors, Faculty Field Liaisons or any others involved in the student's field placement who have concerns regarding a student's field or classroom performance, professional conduct, an ethical violation/dilemma, emotional state/mental health, substance misuse or academic performance should express their concern first with the student, faculty, Field Liaison and/or the student's advisor.

-Step 2: If the concern is field related, and cannot be resolved by the Liaison, the Liaison will submit the concern in writing (via email or use of the Professional Concerns form) to the Field Director.
+Step 2: If the concern is field related, and cannot be resolved by the Liaison, the Liaison will submit the concern in writing (via email or use of the Professional Concerns form- See Appendix in BSW Student Handbook) to the Field Director.